giuji/archsible/README.md

-aur | creates user aur_ builder and installs yay bspwm | installs bspwm and its configuration files dunst | installs dunst and its configuration files flameshot | installs flameshot and its configuration files fonts | installs noto fonts, font awesome and iosevka kitty | installs kitty and its configuration files miscs | (WIP) setups xdg-user-dirs neofetch | installs neofetch and, adds custom ascii art and configuration file and places an alias in .bashrc picom | installs picom and its configuration file polybar | installs polybar-git from the aur pywal | installs pywal and creates .Xresources rofi | installs rofi and its configuration files sxhkd | installs sxhkd and its configuration files xorg | installs xorg and amdgpu driver, it also setups xinit on tty login
+aur | creates user aur_ builder and installs yay bspwm | installs bspwm and its configuration files dunst | installs dunst and its configuration files flameshot | installs flameshot, its configuration files and creates a Screenshot folder fonts | installs noto fonts, font awesome and iosevka kitty | installs kitty and its configuration files miscs | (WIP) setups xdg-user-dirs neofetch | installs neofetch and, adds custom ascii art and configuration file and places an alias in .bashrc picom | installs picom and its configuration file polybar | installs polybar-git from the aur pywal | installs pywal, creates .Xresources and a wallpaper folder rofi | installs rofi and its configuration files sxhkd | installs sxhkd and its configuration files xorg | installs xorg and amdgpu driver, it also setups xinit on tty login